innobead/kubevent/README.md

 ## Getting Started

-There will be a CLI to support `kubevent` installation, and it's under development.
+There will be a CLI to support `kubevent` installation and management, but it's under development.
 For now, please build and try directly by using below commands.

 ### Starting kubeventd
 ```console